zhuli-cheng/msc-non-kin-macaque-friends/README.txt

     3. Q3.R
     4. Appendices.R

-Note: the input folder and output/DSI folder are not uploaded on the GitHub page.
+IMPORTANT: the input folder and output/DSI folder are not uploaded on the GitHub page.
 Instead, analyses can be run using the output/DSI_scrambled.csv file.